 Find this pretty thatched inn, in a village very much on the Thomas Hardy trail, the author lived in the village for a while, and in 'Tess of the D'Urbervilles', Tess's baby was buried in the local churchyard – while the pub was given the name 'Pure Drop Inn'.

 Expect a well-turned, out largely open-plan, layout with original wooden beams, an inglenook fireplace and a visible priesthole – some parts of the building dating back to the 16th century.

-On the food front, you can eat in the bar, which has its own menu, or in dedicated dining room.
+On the food front, you can eat in the bar, or in dedicated dining room.

-A smart dedicated dining room inhabits one end of the building, and here the kitchens ambitions are given full rein.
+A smart dedicated dining room inhabits one end of the building.

 If you plan ahead, you could stay in one of their comfortable bedrooms.

 - Lunch: Mon-Thurs & Sun 12.00-21.00, Fri & Sat 12.00-21.30; mains about £8 to £18; Sunday Carvery with 3 sittings 12,00-14.00, 14.00-16.00, 16.00-20.00 from £7.95

 - Dinner: Mon-Thurs & Sun 12.00-21.00, Fri & Sat 12.00-21.30; mains about £8 to £18